Theresa Greenfield: Personal life

-In 1985, Greenfield married Rodney Wirtjes, an electrician, who served as a journeyman lineworker and a member of the International Brotherhood of Electrical Workers.
-They settled in Buffalo Center, Iowa.
+Greenfield was married to Rodney Wirtjes, who was a journeyman lineworker and a member of the International Brotherhood of Electrical Workers.
+They married in 1985.
+They settled in Buffalo Center, Iowa in the 1980s.
 In 1988, Wirtjes was killed in a work accident.
 At the time Greenfield was 24 years old, with a one-year-old son, and was pregnant with her second son who was born five months later.

 Greenfield later married Steve Miller, with whom she had two more children.
-Their youngest son, Dane, is a member of the United States Army.